microsoft/onnxruntime/docs/performance/quantization.md

   - Quantization-Aware training (QAT) models converted from Tensorflow or exported from PyTorch.
   - Quantized models converted from tflite and other framework.

-For the last 2 cases, you don't need to quantize the model with quantization tool.
-OnnxRuntime CPU EP can run them directly as quantized model.
-TensorRT and NNAPI EP are adding support.
+For the latter 2 cases, you don't need to quantize the model with quantization tool.
+OnnxRuntime can run them directly as quantized model.

 Picture below shows the equivalent representation with QDQ format and Operator oriented format for quantized Conv.
 This [E2E](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/quantization/image_classification/cpu/run.py) example demonstrates QDQ and Operator Oriented format.